Asheville, North Carolina is a city that holds a special place in our hearts.

 Asheville has amazing cafes that are each unique.
 Some of them offer delicious pastries and lunch, too, and there’s even a coffee shop that is also a bookstore and champagne bar!
 Cheers!

 Soar through the skies on a hot air balloon ride

 With the stunning natural beauty of the Blue Ridge region, you’ve got a great excuse to head to the skies.

-A balloon ride for two is such a sweet thing for couples to do.
+A balloon ride for two is such a sweet thing to do together.
+It’s ideal for a special occasion, a proposal (hint hint!), or just because.
+Why not check it off your couples bucket list while you’re in Asheville?
 There are several balloon companies in the area, but this one seems especially high rated on TripAdvisor.